MorganKryze/ConsoleAppVisuals/docs/introduction/elements_options.md

 In all the tutorials and the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/) the elements definitions are simplified and do not declare all the arguments available.
 To see all the arguments available for each element, you can consult the [references documentation](https://morgankryze.github.io/ConsoleAppVisuals/references/index.html).

-Most of them are specific with generic type (`string`, `int`, `bool`...) and are used to customize the element.
+Most of them are specific with generic type (`string`, `int`, `bool`, `List`, ...) and are used to customize the element.
 But some of them are common to all elements and are used to place the element on the window.
 These are the `Placement` and `TextAlignment` enumerations.

 ### `Placement`